Distance: 14 miles (due to 2 1/2 miles in the wrong direction!)

 About half-way up the hill a large cairn provided enough shelter from the wind for a rest stop and our small lunch.

 As we had been warned, the bogs were muddy, sloppy and definitely to be avoided.
 At one point Hannah misstepped and sank up to her knees in the goop; the rest of us were convinced that we should be more careful.

 We were almost there.

 And then we saw the Nine Standards, appearing just as we neared the top of the Hartley Fell.
-Sitting on England’s Irish Sea or North Sea (west or east) watershed divide, these rock piles have been well-known boundary markers referenced in documentation dating back to the 12-century.
+Sitting on England’s watershed divide between the Irish and North Seas, these rock piles have been useful, well-known boundary markers referenced in documentation dating back to the 12-century.
 The Standards are well over two meters high and there is some evidence that originally there may have been as many as thirteen standards.
 Their origin is a mystery, but there are several speculations.
 One theory is that they were built by the Romans to detract a possible invading army from the north.
 Another is that Roman soldiers who needed something to do with their spare time built these as a pastime.

 The tremendous view from this high hill of the areas around is quite a treat with the Eden Valley far below in one direction and the Lake District mountains in another.